reshama/git-intro-workshop1-lpnyc/git_3_undo_changes.md

     adding test3 file
 reshama$
 ```

+## Situation:  you've committed some files, pushed to your local repo, and want to delete the commit

 ##How to undo a commit:
 On the commit-level, resetting is a way to move the tip of a branch to a different commit.
 This can be used to remove commits from the current branch.
 For example, the following command moves the hotfix branch backwards by two commits.